Create an Adult Immunotherapy Network

 NCI Center for Cell-Based Therapy (CCT)

-NCI created a Center for Cell-Based Therapy that focuses on the use of living immune cells for cancer immunotherapies.
+NCI created a Center for Cell-Based Therapy to focus on the use of living immune cells for cancer immunotherapies.
 Its mission is to support the discovery and development of new cellular immunotherapies to treat patients with cancer.
-The center is performing basic research of cell-based cancer therapies, accelerating translation of cell-based immunotherapy findings to the clinic, training scientists for immunotherapy studies, and providing cancer researchers with access to immunotherapy-related technologies.
+The center is performing basic research of cell-based cancer therapies, accelerating the translation of cell-based immunotherapy findings to the clinic, training scientists to conduct immunotherapy studies, and providing cancer researchers with access to immunotherapy-related technologies.